Awards and recognition are only important as evidence of benefits to those we serve.

-The Gallup Organization again presented Intermountain Healthcare with its Great Workplace Award for 2012, recognizing Intermountain as one of the world's 27 top-performing companies in creating an engaged workplace culture.
-Similarly, Intermountain was named among the Top 50 Best Places to Work by Glassdoor, an online jobs and career community.
+The Gallup Organization again presented Intermountain Healthcare with its Great Workplace Award for 2013, recognizing Intermountain as one of the world's 32 companies nationally in all industry sectors to receive this annual award.
+Intermountain received this award for the third consecutive year and was the only Utah organization to receive it.

 Intermountain Healthcare ranked No. 3 overall in the U.S. and No. 1 in the western U.S. on the 2012 list of the nation's Top 100 Integrated Health Systems compiled by IMS Health and Modern Healthcare magazine.
 The ranking is based on each organization's ability to operate as a unified system across a variety of key operating areas and functions.
 Intermountain has been ranked among the top five in each of the last 13 years and was ranked No. 1 five times.

 For the fifth consecutive year, Computerworld magazine selected Intermountain Healthcare for its list of the best places to work in information technology.
 For the second consecutive year Healthcare IT News named the Homer R. Warner Center for Informatics Research at Intermountain Medical Center as the nation's No. 1 workplace for healthcare information technology employees.

 InformationWeek magazine honored Intermountain Healthcare among its top healthcare and business technology innovators of the year.
 The recognition is based on the Healthcare Transformation Lab's development of a new iPad application that allows Intermountain Life Flight medical crews to enter critical patient data into the patient's medical form before arriving at the hospital, which supports patient safety and improves workflow.